AI-Ready, CMS-Optional Architecture

 AI-Assisted Use Cases We Design For

-Without structure, AI creates chaos.
-With structure, AI creates velocity.
+Without structure, AI creates editorial debt.
+With structure, it creates throughput.

 When We Still Recommend a CMS